tguizelini/node-architecture-express/README.md

-## A Node API Base Architecture to start new projects
+## REST API Node Base Architecture to start new projects

 This project structure was made thinking in productivity and easy maintenance.